dsfjldhgf/DataProcessingWithPython/README.md

 # Data Processing Using Python

-In this project, I am doing data processing on Jupyter Notebook.
+In this project, I will be doing data processing in Jupyter Notebook.
 All the codes will be provided here

 I will be discussing how to download, load, merge, clean and aggregate the COVID-19 time series dataset.
 The dataset is provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) on a public Github page.
 The dataset is updated every day.